chesterbr/2048-2600/README.md

 ## Pending
 (may or may not be done, I'm thinking about having a life again)

-- Game Over: detect when no move is possible
-- Multiplayer.
-Idea: players take turns (or: it's your turn until you don't merge any tiles), each has his own score.
-Higher score once board is clean wins.
 - Sounds
+- Game Over: detect when no move is possible, do something (bad if single player, signal winner if two-player)
+- Detect the 2048 tile and do something special (most likely in single player only)

 [1]: https://github.com/gabrielecirulli/2048
 [2]: https://github.com/chesterbr/2048-2600/blob/master/2048.bin?raw=true